Why do a Pre-Season Check on your Irrigation?

 We all service our cars to give them longevity, and to reduce the chances of them breaking down when we most need them.
 Doing a Pre-season check on your irrigation system is the same principle.

-Because Local government bodies need to deliver quality sports fields and parks for their community, the quality and health of the turf surface is paramount.
+Because Melbourne Councils need to deliver quality sports fields and parks for their community, particularly given the increase in women’s team sports, the quality and health of the turf surface is paramount.
 Applying enough water and applying it efficiently in Summer is the #1 factor to achieving this.
 Not only does this ensure a quality playing surface through Summer, but it also ensures a high quality turf cover and STRONG root systems to allow the turf to get through the demands of a cold Victorian Winter.

 Below are some of the reasons we believe a pre-season check of your irrigation systems is critical: